Technology

 As the demand for cattle increases to serve our ever growing population, startups are exploring new ways to produce meat.
 Many are looking at lab based solutions such as Memphis Meat.
 Despite the fact that lab grown meat is now possible, there are a number of issues that need ironing out, such as taste, simplicity of production and price, especially since their chicken currently works out at around $9,000 per pound to produce.

 MIT also says that men may be given the gift of birth control in the coming years.
 A company called Contraline is reportedly working on reversible male birth control without the need of surgery.
-Admittedly this is not the first thing you might expect on list of future predictions, although considering female contraception was accepted by the FDA almost 57 years ago, it is perhaps surprising we haven’t seen this sooner.
+Admittedly this is not the first thing you might expect on a list of future predictions, although considering female contraception was accepted by the FDA almost 57 years ago, it is perhaps surprising we haven’t seen this sooner.

-Read More: Private data collection: from Facebook apps to generation of microchipped biohackers
+Read More: Private data collection: from Facebook apps to a generation of microchipped biohackers

 2021 predictions